American Elasmobranch Society

 Section 8.
 Grant Committee

-The Grant Committee shall consist of five members elected from the members in good standing in the annual election and shall serve for three years.
+The Grant Committee shall consist of five members elected from the members in good standing in the annual election and shall serve for three years, plus the most recent award winners of each of the awards made by the committee shall serve for one year immediately following.
 Additionally, the chair of the Donald R. Nelson Grant Fund will be a non-voting, ex officio member of the committee.
+The Donald R. Nelson Grant Fund Chair may be called upon to vote in the case of a tie-breaker.
 The Committee shall review grant proposals and designate the awards to be made.
+No member of the committee shall review a proposal, or competing proposals, with which they have a direct conflict of interest, such as serving as the advisor of, or a collaborator with, the applicant.
 The Chair of the Committee shall be one of the elected members, selected by the President.
 The Committee shall review written proposals and designate awards to be made.
-Grants will be based upon funds available in the treasury.
+Grants will be based upon funds available in the treasury and in endowments for the purpose of making student research awards.

 Article VIII: Funds